QayoomS/Guessing-Game-Python/README.md

 📄 License

-This project is open-source and available under the MIT License .
+This project is open-source and available under the MIT License.

+Credit:
+University of Galway Foundamental of Python notes.